purifyjs/core/README.md

 # MASTER.TS
-Master.ts is a framework (tbh its just a library) for building SPA applications using TypeScript.
+Master.ts is a frontend component library for making SPA, that is utilizing the Web Components, and is written in Typescript.

 ## Warning
 This is a work in progress prototype, and is not ready for production use.